fhopeman/puresec-master/README.md

 To start the application, run:

 `lein ring server` or `lein ring server-headless`

+## Deployment

+To deploy the application on your raspberry pi, you can use the `bin/setupServer.sh` script for the initial setup (run it on the raspberry pi).
+The deployment itself can be done with the `bin/deployServer` script from your development machine.

 ## API Description
 This section describes the API which you need for the communication between the master and other microservices.